Ridham32/Ridham32/README.md

 ## About Me 😊

+👨‍💻 Engineering student passionate about building real-world projects
-🤖 Hands-on experience with Arduino-based projects
+🤖 Experience with Arduino-based automation & sensor projects
-📊 Exploring Data Science, AI & Machine Learning
+📊 Learning Data Science & Machine Learning with hands-on Python practice
-🤝 Open to collaboration on beginner-friendly projects
+🚀 Actively looking for internships and beginner-friendly open-source contributions

 ## Skills👩‍💻 and Tools🛠️